 - 3.1 Annual Review of CEO Performance.
 The Board, acting in conjunction with the Compensation Committee, will annually conduct an evaluation of the performance of the Company's Chief Executive Officer (the "CEO") against the Company's goals and objectives.
 The Board shall oversee such evaluation, and the Compensation Committee shall determine and approve, or recommend to the Board for approval, the CEO's compensation level based on this evaluation. - 3.2 Succession Planning and Selection of CEO.
 The Board shall regularly review leadership development initiatives and short- and long-term succession plans for the CEO and other senior management positions, including in the event of unanticipated vacancies.
 The Board is responsible for the selection of the CEO.
 In assessing CEO candidates, including as part of its annual review of succession plans, the Board shall identify and periodically update the skills, experience and attributes that the Board believes are required to be an effective CEO in light of the Company's business strategy, prospects and challenges.
 The Board shall also take into account perspectives provided by the incumbent CEO relating to the performance of internal candidates. - 3.3 Self-Evaluations.
+The Board and each of its committees shall conduct an annual evaluation of its performance.
 The Nominating and Corporate Governance Committee shall be responsible for monitoring the process and self-evaluation criteria used by the Board and each of the Board committees in their annual self-evaluations.
+The evaluations shall also include self-evaluations pursuant to which the directors are asked to examine their own contributions to the Board or committee, as appropriate, and potential areas of improvement.
 The results of such evaluations will be reported to the full Board by the Chair of the Nominating and Corporate Governance Committee.